plausible/website/_posts/2020-06-26-web-analytics-ccpa-and-is-google-analytics-compliant-with-ccpa.md

 We've built Plausible Analytics with simplicity and privacy in mind.
 We don't collect much data about your visitors as we only display the most important metrics on our dashboard.
 You can take a look at [our live demo](https://plausible.io/plausible.io) for details on exactly what data you can get access to.
 We also have [a data policy](https://plausible.io/data-policy) where we list exactly what we do collect and for what purposes.

 We don't collect nor store any personal data either.
 We're cookie-free too.
-Our business model has nothing to do with personalized advertising and integration with a wider marketing ecosystem so we have no interest in any of data collection for the purpose of behavioral analysis.
+Our business model has nothing to do with personalized advertising and integration with a wider marketing ecosystem so we have no interest in any of data collection for the purpose of behavioral analysis and no interest in sharing your website data with third-parties.

+If you'd like to explore Plausible Analytics in more detail, you can [sign up for a free 30-day trial](https://plausible.io/register).
+No credit card is required and you can use Plausible Analytics without any restrictions in those 30 days.